 - Maintenance (get a phone number)

-- Parking Space
+- Parking requirements

 During your Stay

 - Enjoy your stay!
-Make certain to protect the property owner (and your things!) by keeping the home locked up when you are away, exactly like you would in your own home.
+Make sure you protect the property owner (and your stuff!) by keeping the property secured while you are away, just like you would in your own home.